kaigelee/CSFCN/README.md

    - We validate the validity of our reproductions, which achieve comparable performance to those in the original paper.
 (Aug/19/2022)
    - We’ve updated how to use TensorRT to accelerate network inference.
 (Sep/26/2022)
    - We find the design of *Real-Time Single Image and Video Super-Resolution Using an Efficient Sub-Pixel Convolutional Neural Network, CVPR 2016* could further improve performance, so we recommend using it to build networks.
 (Sep/27/2022)
    - We open sourced network files based on pixelshuffle [CSFCN](https://github.com/kaigelee/CSFCN/blob/main/models/csfcn.py).
+Please note that some hyperparameters of the module still need to be standardized, which we are working on.